 MidAmerican Energy began installing wind turbines in 2004 and is a recognized leader in the use and development

-renewable energy.
+to renewable energy and environmental respect.
 No other U.S. rate-regulated utility owns more wind-powered